Wenqian-Zhang/Wenqian-Zhang/README.md

 ## Welcome!

-I am a senior student from Xi'an Jiaotong University.
+I am a Mphil student at University of Manchester.

 ### Research Interest
 - Natural Language Processing